 The correct interpretation means that a child must attend school “in accordance with the rules”.
 Lady Hale, giving the judgment also commented that there are very good policy reasons why children should attend school in term time unless they cannot do so due to ill health or some other justifiable reason.

-Sandra Meakins , family law partner in our Farnham office comments “This decision has clarified what the consequences are for parents who wish to take their children out of school to go on holiday although it will be controversial.”
-Sandra and our team of family lawyers in our other offices can help you with matters concerning children and finances in relation to any family matter.
+The Kidd Rapinet family team commented, “This decision has clarified what the consequences are for parents who wish to take their children out of school to go on holiday although it will be controversial.”
+Our family lawyers can help you with matters concerning children and finances in relation to any family matter.